dart-archive/www.dartlang.org/src/site/docs/tutorials/polymer-intro/index.markdown

     The class typically overrides some
     life-cycle methods and provides event handlers
     that join the UI with its programmatic behavior.
-    In this example, the script is in
+    In this example, the script is in tute_stopwatch.dart.
-    <a href="https://github.com/dart-lang/dart-tutorials-samples/tree/master/web/polymer-intro/stopwatch/web/tute_stopwatch.dart" target="_blank">tute_stopwatch.dart</a>.
   </dd>
 </dl>